v5ma/selfawarenetworks/README.md

+People talk about how gasses become water as emergence, but perhaps a better word concept is oscillation, like the fireflies synchronize looks like emergent behavior but really its oscillation

+The oscillation of fireflies and the oscillation of cells points to how all the cells in the body can act as a single sensor, entified through the principles of oscillation, entified in time & space, by passing & dissipating signals between cells until the separate cells are in sync as a single sensor, once in sync every part of your cellular body can sense every other part, because touching one part of your body triggers a wave of signals to pass to all the cells of the body.

 This is SelfAwareNeuralNetworks.com, you are in the selfawarenetworks repo on github.com/v5ma and you are reading my notes some of which will go into the Book Self Aware Networks, Neurophysics, Artificial Neurology, and BioSynthetic Interfaces.
-This is the readme page.
+This is the  page.

 These notes that formulate the ground of the Self Aware Networks Institute, and the book Self Aware Networks, present new theory that ties together evolution, gravity, quantum physics, spacetime, cognition, phenomenological consciousness, cells, neural networks, LTD, LTP, dendritic functions, neuron functions, vesicle functions, biological information theory, mass, time, quantum gradient time dilation, and it's all sync'd together with the concept of oscillation.